emacs-mirror/emacs/mps/manual/source/topic/thread.rst

         It is recommended that threads be deregistered only when they are just about to exit.

-.. c:type:: mps_thr_t

-    The type of registered :term:`thread` descriptions.

-    In a multi-threaded environment where :term:`incremental garbage collection` is used, threads must be registered with the MPS by calling :c:func:`mps_thread_reg` so that the MPS can suspend them as necessary in order to have exclusive access to their state.

-    Even in a single-threaded environment it may be necessary to register a thread with the MPS so that its stack can be registered as a :term:`root` by calling :c:func:`mps_root_create_reg`.

 .. c:function:: void mps_tramp(void **r_o, mps_tramp_t f, void *p, size_t s)